 What does House Music mean to you and how do you see it evolving?
 Do you think it could ever go mainstream?

 “I do like to think of House Music simply as music.
 I like to keep things nice and simple.
-There are so many different genres of Dance Music now that the reason it doesn’t go mainstream is because the public don’t know what the hell to look for!
+There are so many different genres of Dance Music now.
+The reason it doesn’t go mainstream is because the public don’t know what the hell to look for!
 If only it was easier for people to listen to/buy the music then maybe it would become more mainstream.”

 Apart from working in the studio you are also an in demand DJ, so do you consider yourself more a producer or a DJ?